Online Convex Optimization for On-Board Routing in High-Throughput Satellites: Numerical Results

 By design, the \textit{batch with hindsight} method achieves the best performance because it uses full information on the incoming flow.
 The MPC framework performs closely, incurring only 1.24\% more packet loss costs than the \textit{batch with hindsight} method.
-This underscores the relevance of applying such a framework to flow routing on-board HTS and beyond.
+This underscores the relevance of applying such a framework to flow routing on-board a non-GEO HTS.
 Our $\texttt{OCMPC}$ approach also performs well, with 19.73\% more packet loss costs than the \textit{batch with hindsight} method and 17.91\% more than the comparative MPC method.
-Despite sacrificing some optimality, the $\texttt{OCMPC}$ algorithm reduces computational complexity, making it suitable for real-time applications.
+While the $\texttt{OCMPC}$ algorithm trades off some performance for efficiency, the $\texttt{OCMPC}$ algorithm reduces computational complexity, making it suitable for real-time applications.
 It uses a single Newton step per iteration towards the optima and does not rely on a full-on solver like~\cite{mosek}, making it readily implementable while maintaining good performance.
 This balance between performance and computational efficiency is crucial for satellite systems with limited processing power.
+Let $\epsilon > 0$ be the convergence tolerance of the optimization solver.
+For a linear MPC, the complexity is $O(n^3m|\log(\epsilon)|)$, as a single linear problem solving step costs $O(n^2m)$ per iteration~\cite{Tits2006ConstraintReduction}, and interior-point methods used in CVXPY require, as a worst-case upper bound, $O(n|\log(\epsilon)|)$ operations~\cite{nocedal2006numerical}, where $n$ and $m$ are the number of variables and constraints, respectively.
+In contrast, $\texttt{OCMPC}$ performs only a single iteration, reducing the complexity to $O(n^2m)$ per time step and, therefore, significantly increasing computational efficiency.
+While batch optimization solves a larger problem than MPC, it does so only once, making it less complex but unrealistic, as previously explained.
+Conversely, the greedy method is computationally efficient ($O(1)$), but ineffective as shown in Figure \ref{fig:L_cost_vs_t_oco}.

 The $\texttt{OCMPC}$ approach significantly outperforms the \textit{proportional approach}, which registered the highest costs with a total of 49.27\% more than the hindsight optimum.
-While the greedy \textit{proportional approach} is computationally lightweight, it performs poorly.
+While the \textit{proportional approach} is computationally lightweight, it performs poorly.
 The poor performance of the \textit{proportional approach} underscores the importance of strategic algorithm design in achieving effective flow management.
 This contrast highlights the advantage of utilizing the limited on-board processing capabilities by implementing the $\texttt{OCMPC}$ approach.